 How Traumatic Brain Injury Affects Your Vision

-There are a variety of ways that a Traumatic Brain Injury can inhibit your visual abilities, often times hindering different aspects of your recovery.
-Eye tracking is the eye’s ability to move smoothly across a printed page or while following a moving object.
-If this function is affected, you may struggle reading important long pages of important information from your physician or working with a physical therapist.
-Fixation is your ability to quickly and accurately locating and inspecting a series of stationary objects, also having a serious impact on your ability to read.
+A traumatic brain injury can impair your vision in a variety of ways, and these changes can hinder different aspects of your recovery.
+One example is eye tracking — the eyes’ ability to move smoothly across a printed page or follow a moving object.
+When this is affected, reading becomes difficult.
+Closely related is fixation: your ability to quickly and accurately locate and inspect a series of stationary objects.
+This too has a serious impact on how effectively you can read.

-Focus change, which is also known as accommodation, is your ability to look from far to near and back at a fast pace and still see clearly.
-Depth perception describes your ability to judge the relative distance of objects.
-This is how your brain knows how near or far objects are from you or from each other.
-Your peripheral vision is your ability to interpret what is happening in the surroundings of your visual field.
-All three of these visual functions may affect rehabilitation and your daily life, but are especially crucial to be able to operate a motor vehicle safely.
+A traumatic brain injury may affect several other visual functions as well.
+Focus change, also known as accommodation, is your ability to shift your gaze from far to near and back again quickly while keeping everything in clear view.
+Depth perception is your ability to judge the relative distance of objects — how your brain knows how near or far things are from you and from one another.
+Peripheral vision is your ability to interpret what is happening at the edges of your visual field.
+All three play a role in rehabilitation and daily life, and they are especially crucial for operating a motor vehicle safely.

-In addition to understanding the impact of Traumatic Brain Injury on your vision, it is crucial to understand the impact your vision has on your recovery and overall quality of life.
-Strong visual skills are essential for productive information processing.
-When your vision is impacted, every task becomes more difficult and your energy can shift from healing and recovery to doing the bare minimum.
-Traumatic Brain Injury takes a toll on the survivor in a number of ways but never underestimate the power of your sight.
+Understanding how a traumatic brain injury affects your vision is only half the picture; it is just as important to understand how your vision affects your recovery and overall quality of life.
+Strong visual skills are essential for processing information efficiently.
+When your vision is compromised, every task becomes harder, and your energy can shift away from healing and toward simply getting by.
+A traumatic brain injury takes a toll on survivors in many ways — but never underestimate the power of your sight.